MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 - Workloads within a VNet

-  For workloads within a VNet—such as virtual machines or any PaaS services that support VNet integration such as Azure Databricks and App Service—communication is allowed by default since they are contained within the same virtual network and must be further secured using network security groups.
+  For workloads within a VNet—such as virtual machines or any PaaS services that support VNet integration such as Azure Databricks and App Service—communication is allowed by default since they're contained within the same virtual network and must be further secured using network security groups.
 Tools and services for segmentation within a VNet include the following:

   - Azure Firewall